vsz/Cooldown-Overlay/README.md

 	Expected format - example : List of string - ['1','F1']

 * time :
 	Time for the action.
 Can be cooldown or effect duration.
-If it is a simple object or attack, does not need to be configured.
+If it is a simple object or attack, does not need to be configured for regular spells, just for actions with larger cooldowns (like special spells) and for spells you want to track duration.
 	Expected format - example : float - 3.0

 * initialValue